lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ##Field Identifier

-In the process of compression, the headers of the original packet are first parsed to create a list of fields.
-This list of fields is matched against the rules to find the appropriate one and apply compression.
-The link between the list given by the parsed fields and the rules is done through a field ID.  {{RFC8724}}  do not state how the field ID value can be constructed.
+Before compression is attempted, the headers of the original packet are first parsed and a list of fields is built.
+This list of fields is matched against the fields in the compression rules, in order to find a rule valid for compressing that packet header.
+The correspondance between the elements of the parsed packet headers list and the elements of the rule fields is done via the Field ID.  {{RFC8724}}  does not state how the Field ID value is constructed.
-In examples, identification is done through a string indexed by the protocol name (e.g. IPv6.version, CoAP.version,...).
+In the examples provided in {{RFC8724}}, Field IDs are represented as strings, with field names prepended with the protocol name (e.g. IPv6.version, CoAP.version,...).

-Using the YANG model, each field MUST be identified through a global YANG identityref.
-A YANG field ID  derives from the field-id-base-type. {{Fig-ex-field-id}} gives some field ID definitions.
-Note that some field IDs can be splitted is smaller pieces.
+In the YANG model specified here, each field MUST be identified through a global YANG identityref.
+A YANG Field ID  derives from the field-id-base-type. {{Fig-ex-field-id}} gives some Field ID definitions.
+Note that some fields can be broken down into smaller pieces.
 This is the case for "fid-ipv6-trafficclass-ds" and "fid-ipv6-trafficclass-ecn" which are a subset of "fid-ipv6-trafficclass-ds".

 ~~~~~